PhilipYip1988/python-tutorials/006_collections/readme.md

 ![006_str_indexing](./images/006_str_indexing.png)

-We can also index using negative index values.
-When using a negative index we can think of the string as being a rolled up object.
+Indexing can be carried out using negative integer values.
+When using a negative index, the string can be conceptualised as a rolled up object.

 For example instead of viewing the string ```"hello"``` as a line: